Kajang station: History

 The original station was opened in 1897.
 Intercity services were provided for the town from its early years through the 20th century, while KTM Komuter services were introduced in the mid-1990s, when a new station adjoining Jalan Bukit (Malay; English: Hill Road) was completed on the east side of the tracks to replace the older station adjoining Jalan Reko (Reko Road) on the west side of the tracks.

 Renovations

-The current station has undergone a few remodelings throughout its service.
+The KTM ground station has undergone a few remodelings throughout its service.
 A platform was extended to support Intercity trains that occasionally stretch longer than the station's platform.
-A second access area for the station was completed and opened for excess at the west side of the track in 2004, but has no operational faregates and had only introduced manual ticketing services from early-2007 onwards.
+A second access area for the station was completed and opened for access at the west side of the track in 2004, but has no operational faregates and had only introduced manual ticketing services from early-2007 onwards.
 The installation of larger platform canopy roofs was also undertaken during the first half of 2007.